hackclub/isabelle/README.md

 - Event Timeline
 - Creating Events & event management
 - Showing Interest in Events
-- Alerts when an event starts via DMs and email
+- Alerts when an event starts via DMs and email (email is currently disabled)
+- Serving a rest API with all the events

 Visit the [App Home](slack://app?team=T0266FRGM&id=A07S8R2G3SQ) to see upcoming events and create or propose new events.

 ## Development

-To run the bot locally, you'll need to set up a Slack app and will need access to the Airtable base.
+To run the bot locally, you'll need to set up a Slack app and run a postgresql database.
 You'll need to set the following environment variables:

 - `SLACK_SIGNING_SECRET` - _the signing secret for the Slack app.
 Found on the Slack app dashboard_
 - `SLACK_BOT_TOKEN` - _the bot token for the Slack app.
 Found on the Slack app dashboard after authorising the app_
 - `SLACK_SAD_CHANNEL` - _the ID of the private SAD channel.
 Get this from the channel URL_
 - `SLACK_APPROVAL_CHANNEL`- _the ID of the channel events are sent to for approval.
 Get this from the channel URL_
-- `AIRTABLE_API_KEY` - _the API key for the Airtable base.
-Get this from [here](https://airtable.com/create/tokens/new)_
-- `AIRTABLE_BASE_ID` - _the ID of the Airtable base.
-Get this from the URL (begins with `app`)_
+- `POSTGRES_PASSWORD`
+- `POSTGRES_HOST`
+- `POSTGRES_PORT`
 - `GOOGLE_USERNAME` - _the email address of the Google account to use for sending emails_
 - `GOOGLE_PASSWORD` - _the app password of the Google account to use for sending emails_
 - `PORT` - _optional, defaults to 3000_